 There are several FDA approved medications that assist in weight loss by novel mechanisms not associated with appetite center stimulation such as Metformin, Topamax and Orllistat, Naltrexone and most recently Plenity.

-Metformin: The most interesting of these is Metformin which is used in diabetics to control blood sugar.
+Metformin:-The Cheapest of all Pills.
+The most interesting of these is Metformin which is used in diabetics to control blood sugar.
 Metformin also improves metabolism.
 Metformin has been available for more than 20 years, is safe, is not a stimulant and can be taken indefinitely.
 Recent studies suggest that besides limiting cravings the reduction of sugar and insulin release by metformin results in less fat formation and thus weight loss.
 In a recent study of 154 non-diabetic subjects weight loss averaged 12 lbs over the 6 month study.
 The authors concluded that “metformin was an effective drug to reduce weight in a naturalistic outpatient setting in insulin sensitive and insulin resistant overweight and obese patients.”
-Another study found significant weight loss in many overweight adolescents .
+It exerts its effect by lowing insulin resistance.
+It is the cheapest of all medications for weight loss.
+Often it is $5 or $10 dollars a month at many supermarket pharmacies Another study found significant weight loss in many overweight adolescents .

 Plenity: The weight loss pill Plenity was approved by the FDA in 2019 and has been available in some states since September 2020.
 Plenity is a safe and effective weight loss agent that works by producing fullness in the stomach.
 It is NOT absorbed into the blood and has no effect on appetite or craving centers of the brain.
 This makes the drug ideal for millions of people in the US that cannot take phentermine like appetite suppressors because of medical problems.